OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 |1|Enabled|Yes|Mailbox 1 composes new message to Group 1.|On send add-ins run during send.|Yes|
 |2|Enabled|Yes|Mailbox 1 composes a new message to Group 1 within Group 1's group window in Outlook on the web.|On send add-ins do not run during send.|Not currently supported.
 As a workaround, use scenario 1.|

-### User mailbox with on send add-in feature enabled, add-ins that support on send are installed and enabled and offline mode is enabled
+### User mailbox with on send add-in feature/policy enabled, add-ins that support on send are installed and enabled and offline mode is enabled

 On send add-ins will run according to the online state of the user, the add-in backend, and Exchange.